abarr/blog/posts/2020/11-04-website-and-blog-5-dolllars-a-month-p1.md

 ```

-Now you can open your terminal and log into your new droplet using `SSH`.
+Now you can open your terminal and log into your new Droplet using `SSH`.

 ```
-$ ssh root@your-droplet-ip
+$ ssh root@your-Droplet-ip
 ```

-It is always good practice to create a new `user` to control your droplet rather than using the `root` account.
+It is always good practice to create a new `user` to control your Droplet rather than using the `root` account.
 At the command line type the following command and create a new password when prompted:

 ```
 $ adduser your-user-name